Written and Edited by: MarkEAW

 code in the game to 32 Bit mode.

-This came to a very quick halt, because most members realised that
+This came to a very quick halt, because most members realized that

 they were now faced with not only having to learn the "C" language